getbouncer/scan-framework-android/docs/develop.md

 ## Contributing

-scan-framework libraries follow a standard github contribution flow.
+This library follows a standard github contribution flow.

 1. Create a new github feature branch
     ```bash